Entre forêts et manoirs à Conches-en-Ouche

 (S/E) On leaving the Maison des Arts, cross the car park towards the keep, walk past it through the public garden, go round the town hall, which is opposite you on the right, follow the panoramic view where ‘the boar’ stands, and head down via the car park running alongside the church.
 At the end of the car park, turn right (take the opportunity to visit Sainte-Foy Church and its magnificent16th-century listed stained-glass windows).
 Continue down the street towards Place Carnot.
 Ignore the three streets on the left.
 Pass the Hôtel du Cygne and go straight on.
 Walk down Rue de la Cavée towards the Musée du Rouloir.

 (1) Take the path on the left that leads down towards the Arboretum park, cross the small bridge and go through the park on the left along the dirt track.
-At the top of the path, turn left and go through the wooden gate.
+At the top of the track, take the path on the left and go through the wooden gate.

 (2) Take Rue de Rhodes opposite.
 Go uphill, then halfway up the slope, take the short, steep path down to the left.
 At the bottom, turn right and follow the railway line.
 Enter the forest.
 Turn right (leaving the viewing points on your left).
 Keep going straight on.
 At the crossroads, go straight on.
 Walk 20 metres to the next crossroads.